RayHightower/RayHightower.com/_posts/2023-08-29-be-your-future-self-now.markdown

 >Learn the rules like a pro so you can break them like an artist.<br/>&nbsp;<br/> -Picasso

+### The Future Self Concept

+In the 1990s, a group of psychologists set out to challenge the prevailing dogma of their colleagues.
+They wanted to know, through their own research, what makes a person happy, healthy, and succesful.

+They found that our behaviors are not driven by our past experiences.
+Rather, we are _pulled_forward by our future.

+Everything we do is driven by the options we see for ourselves in the future.
+People who see abundance clearly in their future are likely to take actions that will lead them to prosper.
+While people who cannot envision a clear future, or if they see scarcity, these people are less likely to take productive action.

+Prior to their work, most psychologists believed that human happiness was the product of past experiences.
+Certain levels of past trauma could not be overcome, they believed.

+### Your Future Self, Defined

 What does it mean to become one's "future self"?
 According to Dr Benjamin Hardy, author of _Be Your Future Self Now_, your future self is you in the future.
 And the more a person feels connected to their future self, the more likely they are to make decisions in the best interest of that person.

+### Our Knowldge of Psychology Evolves

 <!--more-->